Thailand 1 Month Itinerary

 Boat trips are a highlight of this region.
 Many visitors take island tours to hidden lagoons, snorkeling spots, and remote beaches.

-Common travel methods include:
+Common other travel methods include:

 - Budget flights between Bangkok, Chiang Mai, and southern islands